gorlapraveen/firefox_b2b_comm_radio_addon/README.md

 ### Key Metrics:
 Alpha[(1-5 member, Implementation, Develop, test)](https://#) >Beta[(1 -10 members test and use)](https://#) > Stable[(>40 members use)](https://#) release   with larger community participation & adaption.

-### Contributors profile:
-**Contributor types and Ideal Contributors:**
-Intention for Community based Internet development and one or more skill set mentioned in “*Resources Required*”  and/or "*About Project:What feature, release, or product can others work on during the program (September - December 2018)?*" for contributions.

-### User Profiles
-**Target users and early adapters:**
-Open Community, Hacktivist and everyone else who needs healthy internet access.

 ----------------------------------------------------------------------------------------------